 Demote a Domain Controller

 There may be circumstances where you need to demote a DC.
-For example, one reason is upgrading to a new version of samba, other being a DC is for any reason dead (and will never come back up).
+For example, one reason is upgrading to a new version of Samba, another being that a DC is dead (and will never come back up).

 Please note: